PHIL455 Topics in the Philosophy of Cognitive Science

 Professor Margolis

-This section will look at a range of questions about the overall structure of the mind where the best research is equally grounded in developments in philosophy and the cognitive sciences.
-For example: Do people with radically different background theories perceive the world in different ways?
+The topics I cover in this course change from year to year.
+In 2024 Winter Term 2, the theme will be The Structure of the Mind.
+We will look at a range of questions about the overall structure of the mind where the best research is equally grounded in developments in philosophy and the cognitive sciences.
+For example: Are there there parts of the mind that are inaccessible to introspection?
+Do people with radically different background theories perceive the world in different ways?
 Is language essential to some forms of cognition?
 What is the format of the mental representations that make up thoughts, is it more sentence-like or map-like?
 What features of the mind generate implicit bias?
 How do human and (non-human) animal minds differ?

 Readings